 In this way, Arakaki’s magnificent example of the artistic culture of the Ryūkyūs compares karate with the fearsome force of nature and merges mythology with poetry and music.
 At least if you ask me, it carries a message:

-Just like the god of thunder and wind in all cultures controls the enormous power of thunder, lightning, and storms, man controls karate.
-Just like thunder, lightning, and storms are terrifying and destructive and thus need to be controlled by the gods, so does karate need to be controlled by man.
+Just like the god of thunder and wind in all cultures controls the enormous power of thunder, lightning, and storms, a master controls the enormous power karate.
+Just like thunder, lightning, and storms are terrifying and destructive and thus need to be controlled by the gods, so does karate need to be controlled by man and women.

 Alhough frightening in their power and warlike in their implications, the thunder and wind gods originally were and still are protective deities.
 Again, the same relationship is valid for karate men and women.

 In this way, and independent from its literal translation and screaming linguists, the ultimate meaning of this picture scroll becomes a piece of art bearing witness of the deep humanity and artistic and philosophical ideals of the person Arakaki Ankichi.